 Step 3: Back up files from the Mac and reinstall macOS

 However, you should know that macOS reinstallation could risk losing your data on the Mac.
 Your files could get lost or deleted sometimes, so make sure you have a backup of your data.
 If you don't, you can recover data from Mac froze on a prohibitory symbol first using the method stated in part 1.

-After all these steps, you can restart your Mac to see whether the annoying sign of a circle with a line through it has disappeared or not.
+After trying the fixing guide in this passage, you can restart your Mac or M1 Mac to see whether the annoying sign of a circle with a line through it has disappeared or not.
 Hopefully, you'll get rid of this prohibitory symbol when Mac is booting up.

 But if the startup disk is not detected in Disk Utility or by the macOS reinstallation wizard, it means your hard drive has failed and needs to be replaced.
 Or, you may want to contact Apple support for help.